If you’re new to teaching kindergarten…welcome! I’m so glad you’re here!

 Small Group Centers

 A lot of student learning and practice will happen through small groups.
-Students needs lots of opportunities to practice new skills in order to reach mastery.
+Students need lots of opportunities to practice new skills in order to reach mastery.
 Much of this practice will happen through center activities.
-And . . . while students are working in centers, you will be able to help a smaller group of students while the rest of your class is working and engaged.
+Plus, you will be able to help a smaller group of students while the rest of your class is working and engaged.

 Choose a small table or teaching area where you can work with 3-7 students at a time.
-I like to have a small whiteboard, a notepad for keeping notes, our emergent readers, and some manipulatives and dry erase markers nearby.
+I like to have a small whiteboard, a notepad for keeping notes, our emergent readers, some manipulatives, and dry erase markers nearby.

 Having everything within an arms reach will make it easy to transition activities or groups without losing a lot of time.
-I love using the rainbow storage drawers behind the teaching table to organize all of our guided reading and small group math activities.
+I love using the rainbow storage drawers behind the teaching table to organize all of our small group activities.

 If the thought of arts and crafts in kindergarten scares you, you are not alone!
-The thought of letting your kinders run wild with scissors, glue, and glitter (#thehorror!) sounds downright terrifying!
+A room full of kindergartners with scissors, glue, and glitter (#thehorror!) can sound downright terrifying to most people!
 But crafts play SUCH an important part in kindergarten learning.
-Not only are they exciting and engaging to your students, they help reinforce their learning, and they provide them with lots of opportunities to fine-tune their fine motor muscles!
+Not only are they exciting and engaging to your students, but they also help reinforce their learning.
+Crafts also provide students with lots of opportunities to strengthen their fine motor skills!

 Crafts also encourage thinking and listening skills.
-Students learn how to follow step by step directions and being patient while they wait for more instructions.
-Just be sure to continue teaching and re-teaching classroom procedures so you don’t end up with a mess on your hands…#literally.
+Students learn how to follow step-by-step directions and be patient while they wait for more instructions.
+Just be sure to continue teaching and re-teaching classroom procedures so you don’t end up with a mess on your hands…literally.